 Step 3: Rip the Boards for the Wood Slat Portion of the Cutting Board

-Now that I knew exactly how deep the edge grain middle strip of my cutting board would be, I was able to do the math to figure out how much would need to be added in order to get the desired dimensions of my board.
+Now that I knew exactly how deep the end grain middle strip of my cutting board would be, I was able to do the math to figure out how much would need to be added in order to get the desired dimensions of my board.
 I need 6.5 inches added to the top and 6.5 inches added to the bottom in order to make it 17″ deep.

 Using a table saw, rip down additional scrap boards.
 I wanted these wooden strips to be uniform to offset the busy design in the middle.